DevDrizzy/PotPvPReprised/README.md

 **Credit goes to FrozenOrb/HylistGames**

-Using this on your servers, forking and selling is allowed as far as I can give authority.
+Using this on your servers and selling a fork of this is allowed as far as I can give authority.
 All I ask is you keep the original developers' credits in there along with mine in there as "DevDrizzy".
 Not having these credits will be considered as you skidding this.

 ## Dependency
 As many developers know that PotPvP requires qLib and mSpigot to function.
 While, qLib was removed and converted to kotlin in PotPvP-SI, mSpigot was never changed and remained as is for years.
 I changed this by porting PotPvP to 1.8 and replacing mSpigot with my own, [CarbonSpigot](https://polymart.org/resource/1-8-carbonspigot.1341), which supports the "Chunk Snapshots" required by PotPvP to handle arenas properly.